-We also tried a variety of alternative specifications, which are summarized in a Web appendix available from the authors' Web sites.
+We also tried a variety of alternative specifications, which are summarized in a web appendix available from the authors' websites.
 As is well known, results are not very robust to the ordering of variables, in particular for the position of the interest rate.
 On the other hand, the inclusion of endogenous variables such as German output growth and inflation did not change much.
 As is not uncommon for VAR application, standard errors are typically high, especially for impulse response functions.
 Overall, not surprisingly, some specification changes make substantial differences to our results.
-We stick to a standard VAR specification here, and refer to a recent paper analyzing European data (Mojon & Peersman, 2003) and to classic discussions in the literature with in-depth treatment of these points (for example, Christiano, Eichenbaum, & Evans, 1999; and Stock & Watson, 2001).35
+We stick to a standard VAR specification here, and refer to a recent paper analyzing European data (Mojon and Peersman 2003) and to classic discussions in the literature in depth treatment of these points (e.g., Christiano et al. 1999 and Stock and Watson 2001).